ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 * `mval` (index 1): The measurements associated with the (sub-)environment.
   Described in {{sec-comid-mval}}.

-* `authorized-by` (index 2): The cryptographic identity of the individual or organization that is the designated authority for this measurement.
-For example, producer of the measurement or a delegated supplier.
+* `authorized-by` (index 2): The cryptographic identity of the individual or organization that must sign the measurements in order to match.
+This may be used to specify which Attester should sign measurements in order for reference values to be valid, or as part of a conditional endorsement's condition.
+The meaning of `authorized-by` should be read as an "only if" implication that the CoRIM signer authorizes a measurement only if the named authority authorizes the measurement.

 ###### Measurement Keys {#sec-comid-mkey}